Deputy Prime Minister Muhyiddin Yassin hopes Malaysian media practitioners would use their profession for the good of the nation.

 "My stand is that there is no democracy without the media.
 The fact that the media is enjoying such a healthy growth in Malaysia shows the strong democratic values in the country.

 "I'm not asking you to praise or favour the government or to hide the truth.
-I'm just hoping that we -- the government and media -- can become close friends in development to ensure Malaysia's prosperity,"
+I'm just hoping that we -- the government and media -- can become close friends in development to ensure Malaysia's prosperity," he said.

 Muhyiddin said that as far as the government was concerned, journalists and the media were their partners in national development.